Picovoice WordmarkPicovoice Console

 Demo

-For the Leopard Android SDK, we offer demo applications that demonstrate how to use the Speech-to-Text engine on audio recordings.
+For the Leopard Speech-to-Text Android SDK, we offer demo applications that demonstrate how to use the Speech-to-Text engine on audio recordings.

 Setup